The Fast Kill

 Is The Fast Kill worth watching?

-Where can I watch The Fast Kill online?
+Where can I find The Fast Kill parents guide and age rating?

 How The Fast Kill Compares & Where it Ranks